HyDE-Project/Hyde-site/src/content/docs/guides/cli.md

 #### Installation Instructions for HyDE with Hyde-install

-> [!Note]
-> To achieve the best experience, it is encouraged you perform a fresh install of HyDE.
+> 📢 To achieve the best experience, it is encouraged you perform a fresh install of HyDE.

 1) **Basic Installation**